-Finding the right VPN seems easy, at least in theory.
+Finding the best VPN seems easy, at least in theory.
 Browse a few provider websites, compare key details like the number of locations and the price, and you can be signed up within minutes.

 But beware: some providers will stretch the truth to breaking point in the claims they'll make about their service.
 What you seem to be promised on the website doesn't always match up with what you'll actually get.

-Don't let this stop you shopping for VPN deals – there are plenty of good services around.
+Don't let this stop you shopping for the best VPN deals – there are plenty of good services around.
 But it's important to understand what's going on in terms of sales spin in some cases.
 To help out, we've listed seven particularly sneaky tricks you can look out for, and how you can avoid them.
 Good luck, and be careful out there.

 - We’ve also got a guide on how to recognize a bad VPN